 Is There Live Wagering On PBA Games?

 Yes.
-Filipino bettors can bet on PBA games in real-time using the live betting section of licensed offshore sportsbooks.
+Filipino bettors can bet on Philippine Basketball Association games in real-time using the live betting section of licensed offshore sportsbooks.
 Live betting allows you to place a wager during a basketball game as opposed to the standard format of betting before the game begins.

 Live betting lines typically expire faster than standard lines and can sometimes come with higher payouts.
 Be sure to read up on each sportsbook’s rules for live betting on basketball, as these can be different than what you’re used to in the regular betting format.
 Live bets are available throughout each of the PBA conferences/tournaments.